Assign & Eval FAQ

 Yes, “voluntary” faculty should be evaluated.
 However, the process is an informal one coordinated by the Department Chair.
 Consult with the Department Chair as to the process and timing for such evaluations.

 No, instructors are non-ranked faculty and are not Core faculty in the Morsani College of Medicine.
-Instructors are evaluated using the procedure for USF Health Non-Ranked Faculty.
+However, Instructors are to be evaluated using the MCOM Ranked Faculty Process.

 Yes.
 The evaluation procedure for Core Faculty states the following: An evaluation is not required of a visiting faculty member whose appointment is expected to last fewer than 12 months or who will not be reappointed, faculty who will be non-reappointed, who have given notice of resignation or retirement, or who are terminated.